 If you get on the wait list for a class, be sure to check your VandalMail every day.
 You will have 24 hours to claim a spot if it opens.
 Meanwhile, if you need to stay at a half- or full-time credit load for financial aid, register for a backup class.
 You can drop with no repercussions during the first 10 days of the semester.

-Many of the Coeur d'Alene programs have a local adviser.
-See a complete list of advisers and major professors for Coeur d'Alene programs.
+Many of the Coeur d'Alene programs have a local advisor.
+See a complete list of advisors and major professors for Coeur d'Alene programs.

-- U of I Harbor Center: Located at 1031 N. Academic Way, Coeur d'Alene.
-Parking passes are not required.
+- U of I Harbor Center: 1031 N. Academic Way in Coeur d'Alene.
+Free parking.

-- U of I Research Park: Located at 721 S. Lochsa St., Post Falls.
-Parking passes are not required.
+- U of I Research Park: 958 S. Lochsa Street in Post Falls.
+Free parking.

 Classroom assignments are posted on the Class Schedule.
 If you cannot find your classroom, please contact our main line at 208-667-2588.

 If you are enrolled at both North Idaho College (NIC) and U of I and want to receive financial aid, visit the Financial Aid office at NIC to complete a Concurrent Enrollment Form for each semester of concurrent enrollment.
 The form will be sent to the U of I Student Financial Aid Services office to document the number of credits taken each semester so financial aid can be awarded.
 Read detailed directions on the process of concurrent enrollment.